 Knowing how to step in and help your child prepare for the SAT can a slippery slope and emotional for both you and your child.
 They have reached an age of independence and by all accounts are so capable of managing a full schedule and a school load that is beyond what we can even imagine when you were their age.
-The pressure on our student’s today is unfathomable and there are times like SAT prep that may throw them into a whirlwind of insecurity, anxiety, and confusion.
+The pressure on our students today is unfathomable and there are times like SAT prep that may throw them into a whirlwind of insecurity, anxiety, and confusion.
+Student loans and the rising costs of education have exacerbated the problem, particularly for students who do not qualify for need-based aid.
 This is absolutely the time when parent’s need to step in to help them succeed on the SAT.

 This time in a high school student’s career is beyond challenging with so many life decisions hinging on their SAT score.
 So, how can you actually help your child succeed on the SAT while keeping everyone’s sanity in check along the way?
 Try your own PREP – Prepare, Rest, Encourage and Plan – you will see how smooth this process can be if you are prepared going into this season.

 We all know the old saying, fail to plan, plan to fail, and even though the SAT isn’t a pass or fail test, it is an indicator as to how much preparation was put in to be ready for the rigor of this standardized test.
 The key to the SAT is to prepare at the beginning of high school, looking at the classes that are offered and making sure your child is enrolled in challenging classes which will naturally build a foundation of higher level thinking and study habits.
 Since the SAT is a standardized test for students who have attended school all over the world, it is only used to measure a student’s ability to understand and process material in reading, writing and math.
 If they have enrolled in honor classes and above, they will be laying the foundation needed to be prepared for the challenging questions presented on the test.